 Short-term rentals may consist of an entire house, a single room in a house, or a combination of these.
 All of these would have the same type of sales tax licenses under the lodging classification.
 Other types of lodging classifications advertise and use short-term online rental platforms.
-As a result, it is necessary to define certain types of uses in the lodging classification and exempt them from the moratorium in order to focus on the area that needs additional regulation.
+As a result, it is necessary to define certain types of uses in the lodging classification and exempt them from the moratorium in order to focus on the uses that need additional regulation.
 Some cities have attempted to use their zoning codes to address the issue; however, the Littleton Zoning Ordinance does not adequately address short-term rentals.

-File #: ID# 18-223, Version: 1
+File #: Ordinance 29-2018, Version: 1